Analysis | Getting Real About Electric Cars, Batteries and Hype

 A quick check of how some hyped-up partnerships have fared couldn’t make things clearer.

-General Motors Co., which has made an aggressive push into electric vehicles, decided it was time to sink about $2 billion into an 11% equity stake for upstart Nikola Corp.
+General Motors Co., which has made an aggressive push into electric vehicles, decided it was time to take an 11% equity stake worth about $2 billion in upstart Nikola Corp.
 Going by the risks in Nikola’s prospectus, this was a tie-up too far.
 Per the release, GM is giving “the in-kind services and access to General Motors’ global safety-tested and validated parts and components” — basically, most of the things Nikola needs to make trucks.

 Even if banding together theoretically lowers costs, what happens to competitive advantage?
 Bottom lines?
 Cheaper batteries are great, but carmakers count on high margins from expensive cars.
 The facts are that the pressure to make better, safer batteries is rising, and they’re in short supply.

-Note: (An earlier version misidentified Nikola Executive Chairman Trevor Milton as CEO and incorrectly stated that GM had sunk $2 billion into an 11% equity stake in the company. )